etiennestuder/gradle-jooq-plugin/README.md

 ## Avoiding configuration pitfalls

-### Synchronizing the jOOQ version between the Spring Boot and the jOOQ Gradle plugin
+### Synchronizing the jOOQ version between Spring Boot and the jOOQ Gradle plugin

 It is advisable that the jOOQ Gradle plugin and the [Spring Boot Dependency Management plugin](https://docs.spring.io/dependency-management-plugin/docs/current/reference/html/) are configured to use the same version of jOOQ.